joaovitorbogo/Flexget-Customize/README.md

 1.  **"Watch this RSS feed."** (e.g., a feed for new TV show episodes)
 2.  **"Only accept entries that match these rules."** (e.g., a specific show name, in 1080p resolution, but not larger than 2GB).
-3.  **"If an entry is accepted, send its magnet or .torrent link to this download client."** (e.g., qBittorrent).
+3.  **"If an entry is accepted, send its magnet or .torrent link to this download client."** (e.g., sending it to qBittorrent to start the download).

 Flexget remembers what it has downloaded, so it never grabs the same content twice.
 This editor helps you build and manage these powerful rule sets without needing to be a YAML expert.